 1. Cook vegetables and spices

-Sauté until veggies are tender and fragrant, about 5 minutes.
-Add fresh thyme, 1 teaspoon salt, 1 teaspoon Old Bay Seasoning and ½ teaspoon smoked paprika to the vegetables.
-Mix to combine and let the spices bloom in the pan for about one minute.
+Sauté until veggies are tender and fragrant, about 8 minutes.
+Add thyme, 1 teaspoon salt, Old Bay and smoked paprika to the vegetables.
+Let the spices bloom in the pan for about one minute.

 2. Add cheese and grits

-Add 3 cups of seafood stock to the skillet and raise the heat to medium-high to bring it up to a boil.
-Once boiling, reduce to a simmer and add 1 cup of grits and ½ teaspoon salt.
+Add 3 cups of seafood stock to the skillet and raise the heat to medium-high.
+Once boiling, reduce to a simmer and add 1 cup of grits.

 3. Add eggs

-In a large measuring cup or bowl, combine the remaining ½ cup of stock (cooled), 3 eggs and lemon juice.
-Whisk well to combine.
+Combine remaining ½ cup of stock (cooled), 3 eggs and lemon juice.
+Whisk well.

-Add a cup, or about one-fourth of hot grits mixture, to the egg mixture, whisking constantly to temper the eggs.
-Then add the egg and grits mixture back into the skillet of grits, whisking constantly for about 30 seconds.
+Add one cup of hot grits mixture to the egg mixture, whisking constantly to temper the eggs.
+Then add the egg and grits mixture back into the skillet of grits, stirring constantly for about 30 seconds.

-Finally, add the cup of fine bread crumbs and pound of medium-size raw shrimp to the grits mixture and stir thoroughly.
-Spread the grits mixture evenly in the skillet, or, if baking in another casserole dish, pour and spread evenly.
+Finally, add fine bread crumbs and pound of medium-size raw shrimp to the grits mixture and stir thoroughly.
+Spread evenly in the skillet, or, if baking in another casserole dish, pour and spread evenly into a greased dish.

 Cut the remaining 3 tablespoons of butter and scatter around the top of the dressing, then sprinkle with additional Old Bay.